Smarta tradition: Smarta Brahmins

 The adjective Smārta is also used to classify a Brahmin who adheres to the Smriti corpus of texts.

 Smarta Brahmins specialize in the Smriti corpus of texts, are differentiated from Srauta Brahmins who specialize in the Sruti corpus of texts such as the Brahmanas layer embedded inside the Vedas.
 Smarta Brahmins are also differentiated from Brahmins who specialize in the Agamic (Tantra) literature such as the Adi Shaiva Brahmins, Sri Vaishnava Brahmins and Shaiva Kashmiri Pandits.
 However, these identities are not clearly defined, and active groups such as "Agamic Smarta Saiva Brahmins" have thrived.

 In a more general sense, all Brahmins who do not come from small communities of orthodox Vedic sects are considered Smarta Brahmins.
 Many orthodox Vedic sects have also turned to temple worship and management, which is considered a Smarta and Agamic tradition.
 Sri Vaishnava Brahmins sought to combine the Smarta tradition, Alvar Bhakti, and the Pancharatra traditions.
 Kashmiri Pandits combine Smarta and Agamic tradition.

 Smarta Visvakarmas

 Visvakarmas are artisans found in South India, such as in the state of Karnataka.
 They are known for their traditional expertise and skills as blacksmiths, carpenters, coppersmiths, sculptors, and goldsmiths.
 Smarta Visvakarmas are vegetarian artisans who follow the Smarta tradition.
 They contrast with Vaishnava Visvakarmas who follow the Vaishnavism tradition of Hinduism and some of whom may consume non-vegetarian food.
-The re-marriage of widows is a tradition found among the Smarta Visvakarmas, but has been atypical among Vaishnava Visvakarma.
+The remarriage of widows is a tradition found among the Smarta Visvakarmas, but has been atypical among Vaishnava Visvakarma.

 According to Brouwer, examples of Smarta Visvakarmas include Niligundapanta (traditionally blacksmiths and carpenters), Konnurpanta (all five artisan trades) and Madipattar (goldsmiths).
-The Smarta & Vaishnava Visvakarmas claim to be Brahmins but were never considered to be Brahmins by other castes.
+The Smarta & Vaishnava Visvakarmas claim to be Brahmins but were never considered to be Brahmins by the mainstream smarta Brahmins of Karnataka and other castes.